ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 As new entries are added to the log tree, the search path that's traversed to find a specific version of a label may change.
 New intermediate nodes may be established between the search root and the log entry, or a new search root may be created.
 The goal of monitoring a label is to efficiently ensure that, when these new parent nodes are created, they're created correctly such that searches for the same versions of a label continue converging to the same entries in the log.

-Monitoring is performed both by the users that own a label, meaning they are the authoritative source for the label's content, and the users that lookup a label.
-Owners monitor their labels to ensure that past (expected) versions of a label are still correctly stored in the log and that no new (unexpected) versions have been added.
-Users that looked up a label may sometimes need to monitor it afterwards to ensure that the version they observed isn't later concealed by the Transparency Log.
+Label owners MUST monitor their labels regularly, ensuring that past versions of the label are still correctly represented in the log and that any new versions of the label are permissible, alerting the user if not.

-Label owners MUST monitor their labels regularly, ensuring that past versions of the label are still correctly represented in the log and that any new versions of the label are permissible (alerting the user if not).
-If a user looks up a label (either through a fixed-version or greatest-version search) and finds that the first log entry that contains the desired label-version pair is to the right of the rightmost distinguished log entry, and the Transparency Log is deployed in Contact Monitoring mode, the user MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
+If the Transparency Log is deployed in Contact Monitoring mode, then the users that looked up a label (either through a fixed-version or greatest-version search) are also sometimes required to monitor the label.
+Specifically, if the user looks up a label and finds that the first log entry to contain the desired label-version pair is to the right of the rightmost distinguished log entry, the user MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
 That is, until a new distinguished log entry is established to its right and the two log entries are verified to be consistent.
 The purpose of this monitoring is to ensure that the label-version pair is not removed or obscured by the Transparency Log before the label owner has had an opportunity to detect it.

-If the Transparency Log is deployed with a Third-Party Auditor or Third-Party Manager, this monitoring is not necessary if the third party is honest.
-However, the user MAY still perform it to detect collusion between the Transparency Log and the third party.
+If the Transparency Log is deployed with a Third-Party Auditor or Third-Party Manager, this monitoring is unnecessary assuming that either the Service Operator or the Third Party are honest.
+However, the user MAY still perform it to detect collusion between the Service Operator and the Third Party.

-If a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, they do not need to monitor it afterwards.
-The only state that would be retained from the query would be the tree head, as discussed in {{updating-views-of-the-tree}}.
+If a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, monitoring is never necessary.
+In this case, the only state that would be retained from the query would be the tree head, as discussed in {{updating-views-of-the-tree}}.

 "Regular" monitoring SHOULD be performed at least as frequently as the RMW and MUST, if at all possible, happen more frequently than the log entry maximum lifetime.

 ## Binary Ladder {#monitor-binary-ladder}